mgwilt/llama2-powershell-downloader/README.md

 ## Target Folder

 By default, all files will be downloaded to the current directory.
 You can modify the `$TARGET_FOLDER` variable in the script to change the download location.

-## Issues

-If you face any issues while using this script, please create an issue in the GitHub repository.